57barkat/RENTSTORE/backend/README.md

 ```

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.
+RentStore Property Seeder

+This script generates dummy property data and inserts it into your MongoDB RentStore database.
+It supports batch inserts and automatically converts \_id and ownerId to ObjectId.

+Prerequisites

+Node.js installed (v18+ recommended).

+MongoDB running locally (or remote connection).

+dummy_30k_properties.json file generated (or you can generate it using the provided generator script).

+Setup

+Clone or copy the project folder.

+Install dependencies (only mongodb required):

+npm install mongodb

+Place dummy_30k_properties.json in the project root (same folder as insert_properties.js).

+Generate Dummy Data (Optional)

+If you don’t have the JSON file yet, you can generate it using Node.js:

+node generate_dummy_properties.js

+This creates dummy_30k_properties.json with 30,000 properties.

+Insert Properties into MongoDB

+Run the insert script:

+node insert_properties.js

+The script reads the JSON file.

+Converts \_id and ownerId to proper ObjectId.

+Inserts in batches of 1,000 to avoid memory issues.

+Skips duplicates if \_id already exists (upsert).

+Configuration

+Database name: Make sure to match your existing DB name (RentStore) in the script:

+const db = client.db('RentStore');

+MongoDB URI: Default is local:

+const client = new MongoClient('mongodb://localhost:27017');

+Change it if you are using a remote MongoDB instance.

+Batch size: Change this if you want smaller or larger batches:

+const batchSize = 1000;

+Verify Inserted Data

+You can verify using Mongo shell:

+mongo
+use RentStore
+db.properties.count()
+db.properties.findOne()

+Notes

+The JSON file uses 24-character hex strings for \_id and ownerId.
+These are automatically converted to ObjectId when inserted.

+You can safely re-run the script multiple times without duplicating documents.

 ## Resources